Terry Cavanagh (politician): Political views, initiatives, and reputation

 Cavanagh had excellent ties with Edmonton's immigrant and especially Chinese communities.
 Members of the Chinese community threw him a dinner for his eightieth birthday, and he claims that he can say "vote for me" in "15 or 17 languages".

 He was an advocate for the development of Edmonton's North Saskatchewan River valley as a park area, despite the fact that he is not generally known as an environmentalist.
-Cavanagh also played a significant role in having the Hotel Macdonald designated a Municipal Heritage Resource in 1985, saving it from destruction.
-In 2015 a meeting room in the hotel was named after him, with his family donating a portrait of Cavanagh to hang in it.
+Cavanagh also played a significant role in having the Fairmont Hotel Macdonald designated a Municipal Heritage Resource in 1985, saving it from destruction.
+In 2015, a meeting room in the hotel was named after him with his family donating a portrait of Cavanagh to hang in it.

 Despite his experience in removing rent controls during the 1970s, he urged Alberta Premier Ed Stelmach to consider reintroducing them during Alberta's recent economic boom and accompanying tight housing market.